beancount/docs/docs/beancount_design_doc.md

 Accounts don’t have a corresponding object type; we just refer to them by their unique name string (like filenames in Python).
 When per-account attributes are needed, we can extract the Open directives from the stream of entries and find the one corresponding to the particular account we’re looking for.

-Similar to Python’s os.path module, there are some routines to manipulate account names in [<span class="underline">beancount.core.account</span>](https://github.com/beancount/beancount/tree/master/beancount/core/account.py) and the functions are named similarly to those of the [<span class="underline">os.path</span>](https://docs.python.org/3.3/library/os.path.html) module.
+Similar to Python’s os.path module, there are some routines to manipulate account names in [<u>beancount.core.account</u>](https://github.com/beancount/beancount/tree/master/beancount/core/account.py) and the functions are named similarly to those of the [<u>os.path</u>](https://docs.python.org/3.3/library/os.path.html) module.

 The first component of an account’s name is limited to one of five types: